 He resurfaced in Manhattan in 1993 as Clark Rockefeller.

-The investigation heated up again when authorities learned shortly after the 2008 kidnapping that Gerhartsreiter was not Clark Rockefeller.
-He was arrested in Baltimore, where he was hiding out with his daughter.
-He had already assumed a new identity: a ship's captain named Chip Smith who, with his daughter Muffy, was relocating to Chile.
+Authorities learned shortly after the 2008 kidnapping of his daughter that Gerhartsreiter was not Clark Rockefeller.
+He was arrested in Baltimore, where he was hiding out with the daughter.
+He had already assumed a new identity: a ship's captain named Chip Smith who, with his daughter, Muffy, was relocating to Chile.

 They met in New York and were married in Nantucket, Massachusetts.
 Their daughter, Reigh, was born on May 24, 2001, and her father nicknamed her "Snooks."